JuliaLang/www.julialang.org/downloads/platform.md

 ## macOS

 On macOS, a `Julia-<version>.dmg` file is provided, which contains `Julia-<version>.app`.
 Installation is the same as any other Mac software.
 Drag the `Julia-<version>.app` to Applications Folder's Shortcut.
 You can also run Julia from the disk image by opening the app.
-Julia runs on macOS 10.8 and later releases.
+The Julia download runs on macOS 10.9 Mavericks and later releases.
+You can build from source for macOS 10.6 Snow Leopard, and possibly earlier, and 32-bit, but it is not supported.

 To start running Julia from the Terminal, you can do the following: